gacallea/cardanoRelatedStuff/NACG.md

 The only note worth adding, before you venture into configuring a server and creating a pool, is that **you need to have enough tADA** - meaning ADA coins that were **in your wallet before the November 2019** snapshot - to register your pool.
 Otherwise, you won't be able to proceed with the pool registration.

 **IMPORTANT**: this guide helps you configure and run a single pool with a single leader candidate node.
-If you are planning to run passive nodes, this guide assumes that you know what you are doing (and it won't be explained here).
+If you are planning to run a multi-nodes cluster, this guide assumes that you know what you are doing.
+Having said that, a guide to satisfy a cluster configuration, complete with scripts to manage it, is coming soon.
+Stay tuned.

 ### License ###